 Kids, Fun insect facts for kids.
 We’ve got some great ones for you!
-We’re going to show you ten different backyard species that will amaze you.
-What’s even more exciting is that these Fun insect facts for kids are all easy to follow, so your little one can read this article on their own.
+We’ll show you ten different backyard species that will amaze you.
+What’s even more exciting is that these Fun insect facts for kids are easy to follow, so your little one can read this article independently.

 Welcome to the place with fun stuff!
 I’m from New Zealand.
 They have this giant cricket-like creature that can live for over 100 million years and weighs 1 pound.
-I was afraid of it when I was a kid, but then discovered they are really kind creatures.
+I was afraid of it when I was a kid, but I discovered they are kind creatures.

 We will start by looking at facts about insects.
 And then, we will look at backyard bugs.
 We will learn about which insects are safe to observe and collect and which ones are not.

 10 Fun Insect Facts Your Kid will Find Awesome

 - Insects are fascinating creatures with no bones but a hard exoskeleton adapted for survival.

 - There are three parts in an insect’s body- head, thorax (middle), and abdomen (tail).

 - Insects also have two antennae that help them sense what is around them.